 7.13.1A.
 System Management must provide the IMO with the following data for a Trading Day by noon on the fifteenth Business Day following the day on which the Trading Day ends:

-the MWh quantity of non-compliance by the Electricity Generation Corporation by Trading Interval; and
+the MWh quantity of non-compliance by Verve Energy by Trading Interval; and

 the schedule of all Planned Outages, Forced Outages and Consequential Outages relating to each Trading Interval in the Trading Day by Market Participant and Facility;.